octo-technology/OpenTezos/docs/michelson/tutorial.md

 This instruction can be very useful.
 For example, let's re-write the duplication of the top two elements of the stack with the `DIP` instruction.

-The following sequence of instruction expects two integers on top of the stack and removes the smaller one.
+The following sequence of instructions expects two integers on top of the stack and removes the smaller one.

 ```
 DIP { DUP };